loosolab/Datenanalyse-2021/wp5/README.md

 Steps 7-10 are used to analyse the motifs found with the aim of hypothesising the important functions of the motifs.
 Since this pipeline is designed for ATAC-Seq data, the motif discovery pipeline is run for each cell type of each given tissue.

-### 1. Generate configs
+### 1. Preparations
-The script *generate_configs.sh* is called as follows:
+The script *preparations.sh* is called as follows:

 ```
-./generate_configs.sh
+./preparations.sh
 ```

 This script creates configuration files from the WP3 output.
 A configuration file is created for each WP3 run.
 These configuration files are used to start the motif discovery pipeline for the different conditions (i.e. tissue and cell types) of the different runs.
-Along with this, this script creates all the necessary directories for further analysis.
+Along with this, this script creates all the necessary directories for further analysis, that are expected by the following scripts.

 ### 2. Run pipeline
 The script *run_pipeline.sh* is called as follows: